 Bookable AV equipment

 For users who would benefit from additional hardware not fitted as standard in rooms, the Audio Visual team can provide:

 For presenters who may not want to present from a lectern, we can provide wireless keyboards and mice, to allow the use of the installed PC from a preferred position.

 Rather than using a traditional laser pointer with a small red or green dot, spotlight presenters can highlight an area of the screen and dim the surrounding content.
 This also transfers through to replay recordings, enabling viewers to see the areas that the presenter highlighted post event.

-The University is undertaking trials to provide wireless presentation systems across campus which will allow staff and students to connect laptops, tablets and phones without needing to use the cables at any lectern.
+The University has provided wireless presentation systems across the majority of campus which will allow staff and students to connect laptops, tablets and phones to installed displays (screens & projectors) without needing to use the cables at any lectern.

 Lapel and headset microphones

 In teaching rooms considered large enough for a microphone system, a lapel microphone has already been installed.
 We can supply headset microphones which will replace the lapel microphone in these rooms if required.
 We can also supply additional microphones (headset, lapel or handheld) in some other rooms if this will assist presenters.

 Find rooms with loops already installed on our room information pages.